isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Marriage Solemnisations and Receptions**

-Marriage solemnisations and receptions will be expected to comply to measures stipulated in this <a href="https://go.gov.sg/Weddings" target="_blank">document</a> [last updated 30 Jul 20], depending on venue.
+Marriage solemnisations and receptions will be expected to comply to measures stipulated in this <a href="https://go.gov.sg/Weddings" target="_blank">document</a> [last updated 18 Aug 20], depending on venue.

 #### **Marine & Offshore (M&O) Sector**